ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ## GitHub backups

-Despite the aforementioned safeguards, something could still go wrong.
+Despite the aforementioned safeguards, something could still go wrong: data loss via an accident (deleting an upstream repository instead of a fork, force-pushing when one shouldn't) or a hacked account.
 How to limit the consequences of a GitHub disaster?

 ### Pushing to several remotes